fdchevalier/jupyter-tunnel/README.md

 # jupyter-tunnel

 The purpose of this script is to connect to a remote [Jupyter notebook](https://jupyter.org/) server through an SSH tunnel.
-Jupyter notebooks are informatic notebooks that allow executing code and giving context, with the goal of keeping records and improving reproducibility.
+Jupyter notebooks are informatics notebooks that allow executing code and giving context, with the goal of keeping records and improving reproducibility.
 When a Jupyter notebook server is running remotely, you can connect to it by opening a remote web browser.
-However, this is usually slow (especially if connection is bad), consumes uncessary server resources, and forces you to have an additional web browser opened.
+However, this is usually slow (especially if connection is bad), consumes unnecessary server resources, and forces you to have an additional web browser opened.
 The tunnel created by this script avoids this by allowing your local browser to connect to the remote server and sending the needed information through the tunnel.

 In addition to connecting to Jupyter notebook server on a standalone remote server, this script allows connection to Jupyter notebook server running on a node of a Grid Engine cluster.